Abigail St. Jean '21 | English and Spanish major

 Take what you learned on the Hilltop and have confidence to foster new connections and get curious; you never know where a connection may lead you.

 Abigail St. Jean ’21 says she’s living her best life.
-An English and Spanish double major who graduated from Saint Anselm in 2021, she’s now a content developer for Constant Contact in Boston, Mass.
-She always hoped to combine her knowledge of communication with her love of creativity.
+The former English and Spanish major now works at Constant Contact in Boston, Mass.
+She always hoped to combine her knowledge of communication with her love of creativity, and that’s exactly what she’s doing.

-How has the Saint Anselm College network supported you as a recent graduate?
+How has the Saint Anselm College supported you as an alumna?

-The St. A’s community post-grad is much greater than we can imagine.
-An alumni connection via LinkedIn allowed me to pursue my current position as a content developer.
+The Saint Anselm community as a post-grad is much greater than I imagined.
+An alumni connection on LinkedIn allowed me to begin my career with Constant Contact.
 Take what you learned on the Hilltop and have confidence to foster new connections and get curious; you never know where a connection may lead you.

 What additional experiences helped prepare you for post-graduate life?

-I had a few internships throughout my college experience that prepared me for post-graduate life as a young professional.
+I had a few internships throughout my college experience that prepared me for life as a young professional.
 I originally thought I wanted to go to law school, so I interned as a legal assistant at Bernazzani Law in Nashua, N.H.
 As I continued throughout my education, I changed the trajectory of what I was interested in.
-I slowly started seeking out internships in marketing and I landed a role in the college’s Communications and Marketing Department.
+I slowly started seeking out internships in marketing and I landed a role in Saint Anselm’s College Communications and Marketing (CCM) office.

-What was your favorite thing to do on campus?
+What was your favorite thing to do on the Hilltop?

 My favorite thing to do on campus was to be outside.
 This varied from hammocking in trees, chasing sunsets, hanging out on the quad, or taking walks.

-What was your favorite tradition at Saint Anselm College?
+What was your favorite tradition at Saint Anselm?

-My favorite tradition was, and still is, Road for Hope because it embodies every value that St. A’s commits to.
+My favorite tradition was, and still is, Road for Hope because it embodies every value that Saint Anselm commits to.
 I have never known a greater sense of community, been in touch with my faith, or felt so much encouragement in the span of eight days.
-After walking 130 miles, my favorite memory from this experience is walking through the front gates of campus and seeing friends, family, and professors come together to create a place we can call home.
+After walking 130 miles, my favorite memory was walking through the front gates of campus and seeing friends, family, and professors come together to create the place we called home.
 I will forever cherish the memories made on and off the road.

 Who was your favorite professor or mentor on campus?

-My favorite professor and mentor is Professor Orrego.
+My mentor and favorite professor was Professor Jaime Orrego.
 As a freshman, I was originally an English major with a Spanish minor, but he persuaded me to pursue a double major in Spanish.
 By doing so, I was perfectly prepared to study abroad in Seville, Spain.
-I attend La Universidad de Sevilla and took all of my classes in Spanish.
-Professor Orrego aided my study abroad experience and stayed in communication with me as I navigated home during the global COVID-19 Pandemic lockdown.
+I attend Universidad de Sevilla and took all of my classes in Spanish.
+Professor Orrego aided my study abroad experience and stayed in communication with me as I navigated home during the global COVID-19 pandemic lockdown.

 How did your experiences in college prepare you for your role at Constant Contact?